makeplans/makeplans-api/readme.md

 #### Additional parameters

 These parameters are part not of `booking` eq.: `confirm`.
-When saving a new booking all of the next three sections applies:
+When saving a new booking all of the next three sections applies.

+Outgoing messages requires person_id and service_id.

 ##### When creating a new booking